jurair140/kube-credetial/README.md

 ### Running Locally

-If you are running the application locally (without cloud hosted backend), you need to update the API URLs in:
+If you are running the application locally (without Docker), you need to update the API URLs in:

 - `frontend/src/api/issuance.ts`
 - `frontend/src/api/verification.ts`